Stateless actor-critic for instance segmentation with high-level priors: Methods

+In most RL applications a global scalar reward is provided per state transition.
+In our application of graph-based instance segmentation, it is instead desirable to introduce several more localized rewards in order to learn from a reward for the specific action, rather than a global scalar.
+Here, reward decomposition is natural because we evaluate the segmentation quality per object and can use the object scores to provide a localized reward.
+In order to formalize this idea, we have designed our actor critic (Section \ref{sec:stateless_rl}) to learn from sub-graph rewards.

-Our actor critic setup (Section \ref{sec:stateless_rl}) expects rewards per sub-graph.
-A good set of sub-graphs should fulfill the following requirements: each sub-graph should be connected so that the information presented to the MLP computing the action value for this sub-graph is correlated.
-The size of the sub-graphs, given by the number of edges, should be a parameter and all sub-graphs should be extracted with exactly that size to serve as valid input for one of the MLPs.
+A good set of sub-graphs should fulfill the following requirements: each sub-graph should be connected so that the input to the MLP that computes the activation value for the sub-graphs is correlated.
+The size of the sub-graphs should be adjustable and all sub-graphs should be extracted with the exact same size to be valid inputs for the MLP.
 The union of all sub-graphs should cover the complete graph so that each edge contributes to at least one action value $Q_{sg}$.
 The sub-graphs should overlap to provide a smooth sum of action values.
-We introduce Algorithm \ref{algo:sgs} to extract such a set of sub-graphs (see Appendix \ref{sec:subgraphs}).
-Figure \ref{fig_sg} shows the sub-graphs for a small example graph.
+We have designed Alg.~\ref{algo:sgs} to extract a set of sub-graphs according to these requirements.
+Fig.~\ref{fig_sg} shows an example sub-graph decomposition.

+While some of the rewards used in our experiments can be directly defined for sub-graphs, most are instead defined per object (see App.~\ref{sec:rewards} for details on reward design).
+We use the following general procedure to map object-level rewards to sub-graphs: first assign to each superpixel the reward of its corresponding object.
+The reward per edge is determined by the maximum value of its two incident superpixels' rewards.
+The edge rewards are averaged to obtain the reward per sub-graph.